qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Big endian and little endian in binary file and net packet.
 - Blurring in image may not be enough to remove text information.
 See [Depix](https://github.com/spipm/Depixelization_poc).
 Opaque covering can fully remove text information.
 - The current working directory can be changed by system call (`chdir`).
 It's not recommended to do that.
 - Windows limits command size to 32767 code units.
-[See also](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessw)[^windows_command_length_workaround]
+[See also](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessw)
 - In Windows the default stack size of main thread is 1MB, but in Linux and macOS it's 8MB.
 It's easier to stack overflow in Windows.
 - In Windoes environment variable names are case-insensitive.
 It's recommanded to make env var name all upper case.
+- Code editors often do grouped undo.
+It may undo many recent edits after pressing ctrl-Z once.
+Sometimes it will undo the edits outside of view.